UPDATED: Former Gov. Mike Foster dies at age 90

 Foster, who served two terms in the state Senate as a Democrat before running for governor as a Republican, will likely be remembered for ushering in decades of GOP dominance in Louisiana state politics.
 He also presided over eight years of relative peace and prosperity after the disastrous plunge in oil prices and the turbulent reigns of Edward Edwards in the 1980s and early 1990s.

-Foster also had a touch of the eccentric about him.
+Foster had a touch of the eccentric about him, too.
 He was known for riding a big motorcycle and his distaste for helmets, except for the welder's visor he sported in a famous TV ad during his gubernatorial campaign.
 He also entered law school at Southern University after he became governor, earning his juris doctorate in 2004.

 State Sen. Bret Allain, like Foster a Franklin Republican, now holds the Senate seat that once belonged to Foster.
 Allain said he went into politics at Foster's urging and is proud of that because the former governor believed in public service, not politics.